 This post may contain affiliate links.
 Please read our disclosure policy.

 When spring rolls in and fresh asparagus is everywhere, I always grab a few extra bundles to make this creamy, cozy roasted asparagus soup.
-It’s super simple, but full of depth thanks to the magic of roasting—just asparagus, garlic, a splash of cream, and a few seasonings come together to make something so silky and good.
+It’s super simple, but full of depth thanks to the magic of roasting!
+Just asparagus, garlic, a splash of cream, and a few seasonings come together to make something so silky and good.

+- Roasting brings out the flavors.
 This soup is based on my original asparagus soup, but roasting the veggies first takes the flavor to a whole new level.
 Plus, I throw in some extra garlic because, well… it’s me. 😄

-Whether you’re making it as a light lunch, a dinner party starter, or just trying to use up those extra stalks sitting in the fridge—this roasted asparagus soup is one of those easy recipes that always surprises people with how flavorful it is.
+- Versatile.
+Whether I make it as a light lunch, a dinner party starter, or just to have in the fridge for last-minute meals, this roasted asparagus soup is one of those easy recipes that always surprises people with how flavorful it is.

-- Garlic – Feel free to use garlic powder if you’re out of fresh garlic—start with ½ teaspoon and adjust to taste.
+- Garlic – Feel free to use garlic powder if you’re out of fresh garlic.
+Start with ½ teaspoon and adjust to taste.

 - Olive Oil – Helps everything roast up, but you can swap in avocado oil or any neutral cooking oil if needed.

 - Vegetable Broth – Chicken broth works, too.
+I recommend low-sodium broth or stock so you can season the soup to taste.

 - Heavy Cream – Makes the soup creamy and luxurious.
 Half & half works if you want to lighten it up.